osquery/osquery/docs/wiki/deployment/remote.md

 }
 ```

 The POSTed logger data is exactly the same as logged to disk by the **filesystem** plugin with an additional important key: `log_type`.
 The filesystem plugin differentiates log types by writing distinct file names.
-The **tls** plugin includes: "result" or "status".
-Snapshot queries are "result" queries.
+The **tls** plugin includes: `result` or `status`.
+Snapshot queries are `result` queries.

 **Logger** request POST body:

 ```json
 {
   "node_key": "...", // Optionally blank